r-rse/git-github-zero-to-hero/content/_index.en.md

 ---
-title: "Git & Github through GitKraken Client - From Zero to Hero! "
+title: "Version Control for Researchers "
 ---

-# Git & Github through GitKraken Client - From Zero to Hero!
+# Version Control for Researchers

 In this course you'll be learning version control and collaboration through Git, GitHub & GitKraken Client